 Reset the spark plug(s) in the engine before you put the cover back on - unless you are going to work on the prop.
 Some old models might start up when you turn the prop - and that will definitely ruin your Saturday.
 Once ready to start the boat, be sure it is in water!
 You need the coolant!
-It will smoke at first from the fogging oil you laid in the fall but that will quickly pass.
+It will smoke at first from the fogging oil you laid in the fall, but that will quickly pass.

-Okay, there are surely more things to do, but you're well on your way to heading out to the high seas - or at least Moriches Bay!
+OK, there are surely more things to do, but you are well on your way to heading out to the high seas - or at least our bays and creeks!